Nuclear transverse momentum imbalance in the color dipole approach at the LHC regime: Comparing different models

 Data for $\dpt$ in $J/\psi$ production in pPb collisions at $\sqrt{s_h} = 5.02$ TeV is also available from ALICE as a function of centrality in Ref. \cite{ALICE:2015kgk}.
 In each centrality class, we used Eq. \eqref{eq:dpt} with $\langle T_A \rangle$ equal to the average value of the nuclear overlap function $\langle T_{pPb}^{\mathrm{mult}} \rangle$ (see Table 1 in Ref. \cite{ALICE:2015kgk}).
-Table \ref{tab:dptcentral} presents $\dpt$ using data from ALICE, in the range $2.03 < y < 3.53$, and the predictions using KST, SST and MPM models, in each centrality class.
+Table \ref{tab:dptcentral} presents $\dpt$ using data from ALICE, in the range $2.03 < y < 3.53$, and the predictions using KST, MPM and rcBK models, in each centrality class.
 We restrict the analysis just for forward rapidities, where all models are within their range of validity.
 We checked that the description for backward rapidities are still reasonable.
-As expected the SST model remains with good adherence to experimental data within the errors.
+The same regime is presented in Fig. \ref{fig:dpt}, in which the prediction for $\dpt$ is presented as a function of the average number of binary collisions <$N_{\mathrm{coll}}$> for each model, along with the values extracted from ALICE data.
+We see that all models predict an increase in broadening with <$N_{\mathrm{coll}}$>, as expected.
+The SST model remains with good adherence to experimental data within the errors; results from the rcBK model with GBW initial conditions are quite similar to the the SST one for all centralities.
 The other models are not excluded given the experimental uncertainties.